 While some contact conductivity sensors are prone to being affected by a wide range of issues that can cause them to malfunction in a relatively short period of time, the TCS3020 is resistant to corrosion, fouling, and coating, which is an essential feature if you want your conductivity sensor to have a long service life.
 Some of the features that are available with this instrument include a wide measurements range of up to 2,000mS, high resistance, and modern inductive measurement technology.

-Once you’ve collected a sample of water from your boiler or have looked at the readings of the instrument you’re using, the main unit of measurement for conductivity is typically siemens.
-When you receive the readings from a toroidal conductivity sensor, the results will be displayed as microsiemens per centimeter or mS/cm.
-Some conductivity sensors will measure at µS/cm, which is a unit of measurement wherein one µS/cm is equal to 1,000 mS/cm.
+Once you’ve collected a sample of water from your boiler or have looked at the readings of the instrument you’re using, the main unit of measurement for conductivity is typically Siemens.
+When you receive the readings from a toroidal conductivity sensor, the results will be displayed as microSiemens per centimeter or uS/cm.
+Some conductivity sensors will also measure in milliSiemens per centimeter, which is a unit of measurement wherein one mS/cm is equal to 1,000 uS/cm.
 The TCS3020 is specifically ideal for such applications as chemical process and cooling towers.
 Higher numbers on the scale indicate that you might want to obtain boiler water treatment due to high conductivity.